archi-max/pyScrapes/readme.md

 - Checks: Verify your scraped data! after some intervals.
 It becomes necessary when you are scraping for larger data.
 - Web Portal: Easy way to monitor scripts, data, and trigger any tasks.
-- Automatically download and use webdrivers. troublesome process. just get started quickly.
+- Automatically download and use webdrivers.
+Checking browser version, then downloading drivers is a troublesome process.
+To get started quickly use this library to download any webdriver.